Variable rate loans can give you the flexibility to help you pay off your debt faster.

 Variable rate loans are a flexible way to make a large purchase, invest in your home through renovations, consolidate debt or whatever else you’re planning to do.
 That’s because variable rate personal loans come with fewer repayments restrictions than what’s placed on fixed rate personal loans, so you can make additional repayments and repay your loan early without penalty.
 Find out what kind of loans come with a variable rate and if it’s the right option for you.

-The biggest attraction is generally their flexibility and lower processing and introductory rates, as opposed to the higher fees associated with fixed rate loans.
+The biggest attraction is generally their flexibility and lower establishment and introductory rates, as opposed to the higher fees associated with fixed rate loans.
 However, due to the fluctuating market interest rates, repayments are uncertain and unstable.
 If you prefer the certainty of fixed repayments, then you may want to opt for a fixed rate loan instead.

 How does a variable rate loan work?